Antibrumm/thymeleaf-extras-cache-dialect/README.md

 A dialect for Thymeleaf that allows you to do partial page caching.

 Some parts of our webpage will never change during the lifetime of the application or a usersession, but the part should still be dynamic in the beginning.
-Think of a menu which depends on the user role for example.

  - Current version: 1.0.0-SNAPSHOT